 But what about when one of you becomes the boss?

 A study by the University of Reading found that 90% of first-time managers struggled with setting boundaries with employees, especially when they’d previously been friends.
-Nearly three-quarters of them said they had lost friendships since becoming a manager.
+Nearly three-quarters of them said they lost friendships after becoming a manager.

 So, if you’ve found yourself in this situation, how can you maintain your friendships, while still establishing your authority and setting healthy boundaries?